-Warwick School District uses Blackboard Connect to send phone calls and emails to parents in the event of an emergency or early dismissal.
+Warwick School District uses the automated communication service Blackboard Connect to send phone calls and emails to parents in the event of an emergency or early dismissal.
 It is also used to keep parents up to date with important school information.

 Please verify your contact information on the first day of school using the parent contact information form that is sent home with all students.
 You can also verify your contact information at any time by logging into Warwick WebGrades and clicking on the contact info tab.
-If student or parent contact information changes throughout the year, the parent should contact the school to update this information for emergency contact and school information.
+If student or parent contact information changes throughout the year, the parent should contact the school to update this information.